pcelis/mysite/_pages/log.md

 layout: default
 title: Progress Log
 ---
+### Week: July 5, 2021
+ * Goals:
+   * Finish Chapter 3 and resubmit for review.
+   * Finish Chapter 4 and resubmit for review.
+   * Get MCU of 1.9 MeV run of TAMU data.
+ * Accomplishments:
+   *

+### Week: June 28, 2021
+ * Accomplishments:
+   * Send for review chapter 3 and first section of chapter 4 with first sentences as the main idea of all paragraphs.
+   * Updated tool with newest version of pandas.
+   * Tool now won't run into memory issues.
+I was able to generate the offsets which was no tpossible before.

 ### Week: June 21, 2021
  * Goals:
    * Finish Chapter 3 and submit for review.